fpv-wtf/msp-osd/README.md

 Afterwards, you can configure the OSD elements as normal in the OSD tab.

+#### Troubleshooting wrong grid size in BF 4.4 Configurator

+It is recommended to enable [compressed transmission](#compressed-transmission) with BF 4.4; it will soon become the default.
+It removes/avoids ordering issues between FC/AU/Goggles bootup - the AU has to tell the FC the grid size it supports.

+If you don't want to / can't do this - try rebooting your goggles, then reboot your AU.

 ### Betaflight - 4.3 or Before

 We have a configurator preset available - "FPV.WTF MSP-OSD", just be sure to pick the UART your Vista/Air unit is connected to.